SSyncropel Docs

 rm ~/.syncro/run/spl.pid # clear the stale file

-spl serve --daemon # start fresh
+spl serve # start fresh

 # Windows